Welcome to Wildlife in Spain!

 The Great bustard is a member of the bustard family and the only member in the genus Otis.
 One of the heaviest birds alive today that can fly, it is found across Europe.
 Huge, robust but stately looking, adult males have a bulging neck and a heavy chest, with a characteristically cocked tail.

-The breeding plumage of males includes white moustachial whiskers that are 20cm long, and their back and tail become more vividly colored.
-They develop a band of feathers on their breast and lower neck that are russet colored, becoming brighter and wider as they get older.
-These birds walk with an upright stance, and fly with powerful and regular wing beats.
+Male Great bustards in breeding plumage have white 20cm-long moustachial whiskers, vivid back and tail colors, and a russet band of feathers on their breast and lower neck that widens with age.
+They walk upright and fly with powerful wing beats.

 Wildlife in Spain: Eurasian Beaver

-They tend to use natural holes or burrow into the bank.
-Entrance below water level, leading to a nest chamber.
-Bank burrows normally 1.5-2m high above the entrance.
-When burrows and bank lodges are unavailable true lodges are constructed entirely from woody debris, soil and twigs.
+Eurasian beavers often utilize natural holes or burrow into riverbanks.
+The entrance to their burrows is typically below water level, leading to a nest chamber.
+Bank burrows are usually 1.5-2 meters high above the entrance.
+In cases where burrows and bank lodges aren’t available, they construct lodges entirely from woody debris, soil, and twigs.

-They are commonly found in small family groups comprise of a monogamous adult pair, young-of-year and sometimes young of the previous year.
-Group sizes increase with population density.
-Territory size varies with habitat, density and season.
-Generally 3km but can vary from 0.5-12.8km.
+They are often found in small family groups, consisting of a monogamous adult pair, young-of-year, and sometimes young from the previous year.
+Group sizes can increase with population density.
+Territory size varies depending on habitat, density, and season, generally spanning 3 km but ranging from 0.5-12.8 km.

-Monogamous breeding takes place between December and April.
-Pregnancy lasts 103-108 days.
-Litter size between 1-6 young between May and June.
-Individuals are sexually mature at 2 years old, but unlikely to breed successfully until they reach 3 years old.
+Predators in Europe include wolves, wolverines, lynxes, and red foxes.
+Eurasian Beavers engage in monogamous breeding between December and April, with a pregnancy lasting 103-108 days.
+Litter sizes range from 1-6 young, born between May and June.
+While individuals reach sexual maturity at 2 years old, they are unlikely to breed successfully until they are 3 years old.

 Conservation Status: The Eurasian beaver is deemed by the IUCN as endangered in Scotland and not assessed in the rest of Great Britain.